VidushiSingh56/MyNotes/README.md

 ## Technologies Used

 - Kotlin: Primary programming language used.
-- SQL: For database management and storage of notes.
+- SQLite: For database management and storage of notes.
 - Jetpack Compose: For building the user interface.

 ## Installation